Machine recomposition simultaneously updates all the linked-clone virtual machines anchored to a parent virtual machine.

 Select the machine to recompose by clicking the machine ID in the left column.

 On the Summary tab, select Recompose from the View Composer drop-down menu.

 You can select a new virtual machine to be used as the parent virtual machine for the desktop pool.

-On the Ready to Complete page, you can click Show Details to display the linked-clone desktops that will be recomposed.
+On the Ready to Complete page, you can click Show Details to display the recomposed linked-clone desktops.